adambard/learnxinyminutes-docs/elm.html.markdown

 True : Bool

 -- Functions have types too.
 Read -> as "goes to".
-Think of the rightmost type -- as the type of the return value. not : Bool -> Bool round : Float -> Int
+Think of the rightmost type -- as the type of the return value, and the others as arguments. not : Bool -> Bool round : Float -> Int